RUB: Evaluating Residual Knowledge in Unlearned Models

 Intuitively, Robust Unlearning ensures that the system is incapable of producing the specified information, whether under normal conditions or in the presence of adversarial manipulation.
-We propose this as a comprehensive and robust standard for defining and evaluating unlearning algorithms.
-It is important to note, however, that the commonly used retraining method, a baseline in many existing unlearning techniques, does not inherently satisfy the criteria for Robust Unlearning.
-Due to the generalization capabilities of neural networks, even models trained without specific data may still generate corresponding information~\cite {shumailov2024ununlearning}, thereby compromising the effectiveness of the unlearning process. {{To identify MUL-specific vulnerabilities, the unlearned model can be compared to a retrained model using the Robust Unlearning criteria in Definition~\ref{def_rob}.
-For instance, our empirical experiments on discriminative models with class-wise unlearning in Table 1 show that retraining achieves strong robustness, while those evaluated unlearning algorithms are less robust to adversarial attacks, suggesting these vulnerabilities are intrinsic to the unlearning methods. }}
+We propose this as a comprehensive and robust standard for defining and evaluating unlearning algorithms in our benchmark.
+For instance, our empirical experiments on discriminative models in Table \ref{tab:class_unlearning} show that retraining achieves strong robustness, while those evaluated unlearning algorithms are less robust to adversarial attacks, suggesting these vulnerabilities are intrinsic to the unlearning methods.